yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 1. In the Azure portal, select **Resource groups** from the left-hand menu, and locate and delete the **hands-on-lab-SUFFIX** following resource group.

-   > **Note**: Deleting a resource group containing SQL MI does not always work the first time, resulting in a few networking components (route table, SQL MI NSG, and VNet) remaining in the resource group after the first delete attempt.
+   > **Note**: Deleting a resource group containing SQL MI does not always work the first time, resulting in a few networking components (route table, SQL MI NSG, and VNet) remaining in the resource group, along with the SQL MI instance, after the first delete attempt.
 In this case, wait for the first process to complete, and then attempt to delete the resource group a second time.
 You may need to allow several hours or more between delete attempts.

 ### Task 2: Delete the wide-world-importers service principal